zzzzzyx/zzzzzyx.github.io/Personal Interest.md

 I play soccer since I was in Senior High.
 After I enrolled in Nanjing University, I joined the soccer team of software institute.
 The second yeaar, I served as the captain of the team.
 In four years, I attended over 60 inter-department matches, and scored over 20 as a defender.
 We won two second runner-up and a fourth in the inter-department league (27 teams altogether).

 <img src='../soccer.jpg'/>
+<caption>In the picture, I am the one who scored by his head.
+(Look closely to see the ball)</caption>